web3goals/token-chef-prototype/README.md

 # 👨‍🍳‍ TokenChef

-Cook a token in a few click and spice it up with an opportunity to get a share of transaction fees
+Cook a token in a few clicks and spice it up with an opportunity to get a share of transaction fees

 Powered by [Mode SFS](https://www.mode.network/)